-Ford’s subsidiaries include the Lincoln Motor Company as well as its own Ford Motor Credit Company, which helps provide financing, leasing, and insurance to and through its dealers.
-Ford Credit helps facilitate the purchase of new and used vehicles by retail customers, rental companies, and government entities, along with making it possible for dealerships to improve their facilities.
-The financial sector of Ford generated almost nine billion U.S. dollars of the around 150 billion dollars of revenue that the Ford Motor Company earned in 2015.
+The bulk of Ford Motor Company's 2022 revenue was generated from the sales of its two main automobile brands, Lincoln and Ford.
+The manufacturer's subsidiaries also include Ford Motor Credit Company, which provides financing, leasing, and insurance to and through its dealers.
+Ford Credit helped facilitate the purchase of new and used vehicles by retail customers, rental companies, and government entities, along with making it possible for dealerships to improve their facilities.

 This text provides general information.
 Statista assumes no